akinomyoga/ble.sh/docs/CONTRIBUTING.md

 - The function named `ble/base/package:TYPE/update` (where `TYPE` matches with a value assigned to `_ble_base_package_type`) may be provided to define a custom updating procedure.
 The exit status of the function can be
-  - `0` ... when the update successed
+  - `0` ... when the update succeeded
   - `6` ... when the update was skipped because the package was up to date.
-  - `125` ... when it wants to fallback to the built-in updating procedure of `ble.sh`.
+  - `125` ... when it wants to fall back to the built-in updating procedure of `ble.sh`.
   - Other ... when the update failed

 An example `lib/_package.sh` might be